MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-simple-web-app.md

 ## Configure gunicorn

-[Gunicorn][24] forwards requests to the Flask and FastAPI.
+[Gunicorn][24] forwards web requests to Flask and FastAPI.
 Gunicorn can be configured with a *gunicorn.conf.py* file.
-When the *gunicorn.conf.py* file is located in the same directory as the *Dockerfile*, you don't need to specify its location in the command in the *Dockerfile*.
-For more information about specifying the the configuration file in the *DockerFile* `ENTRYPOINT` instructions, see [Gunicorn settings][22].
+When the *gunicorn.conf.py* file is located in the same directory where gunicorn is run, you don't need to specify its location in the `ENTRYPOINT` instruction in the *Dockerfile*.
+For more information about specifying the the configuration file, see [Gunicorn settings][22].
 For more information about *gunicorn.conf.py* file settings, see [Gunicorn configuration][23].

 ### [Flask](#tab/web-app-flask)